mactrem/com-tiles/README.md

 Tasks:
 - Create Website to switch between hilbert curve, z-order and row-major order and deploy to GitLab pages
-- Implement generator for creating a COM-Tiles archive
+- Implement a converter for converting a MBTiles archive to a COM-Tiles archive
 - Host the COM-Tiles archive on S3 and implement a MapServer and deploy on AWS Lambda
 - Compare costs and performance